 The movement is directed by the Young Farmers' Clubs Association, comprising representatives of the Departments of Education, Agriculture and Railways, the Royal Agricultural Society, the Chamber of Agriculture, District Young Farmers' Councils, the Rotary Club and all interested in youth of the countryside.
-Four full-time Supervisors are organizing the Clubs and assisting in project development.
+Six full-time Supervisors are organizing the Clubs and assisting in project development.

-School East Camberwell Girls' Secondary School has a small orchestra, and five high schools, MacRobertson Girls', Essendon, Northcote, Melbourne and University have full orchestras.
+School East Camberwell Girls' School has a small string orchestra, and five high schools, MacRobertson Girls', Essendon, Northcote, Melbourne Boys', University, and Brunswick Technical School have full orchestras.

 School bands.
-There are 9 brass bands, 27 drum and fife bands and 20 recorder bands in schools.
+There are 10 brass bands, 22 drum and fife bands and 6 recorder bands in schools.